jweb89/Login-Form-Challenge/README.md

 reqres.in

-How to run:
+## How to run:
+1. Clone repo

-open up terminal and run "npm install" and then "npm start" you should be given a qr code to scan and run on your phone(you will need to download expo from the app store) or you can run it on an emulator
+2. run "npm install"

+3. "npm start" you should be given a qr code to scan

+4. scan qr code or run on emulator(if scanning qr code you will need to download expo on your device)

-How to test: Run "npm test" this does watch for saves.
-To stop testing use CTRL+C on the terminal
+5. run "npm test" - To stop testing use CTRL+C on the terminal

+## Dependecnies and choices

+1. Expo template

+2. react-native-elements
+- used for nice looking inputs

+3. react-native-paper
+- used for buttons

+4. Jest/testing-library/react-native

+5. Wrote Form.test.js to test the entire form.
+The test determines if the form inputs are valid and checks against the styling of the submit button to verify it is appropriately enabled or disabled.
+I could have extracted the validation logic into a function and simply tested the function based on inputs, but I decided to test the entire form to be more thorough.
+For example if somehow the submit button disabled prop was modified the tests would still pass if it were just a function.
+Whereas testing against the button styling would solve that problem and the tests would fail.

+## Notes
-Form validates that the email is in the correct format and there is at least 1 character in the password field
+- Form validates email format and requires that there is at least 1 character in password before the button is enabled

-To login succesfully and be navigated to Login success screen please use:
+- To login succesfully and be navigated to Login success screen please use:
-"email": "eve.holt@reqres.in",
+"eve.holt@reqres.in",
-"password": "cityslicka"
+"cityslicka"